 The Tax Court is a court of singular subject-matter jurisdiction (i.e., federal tax deficiency cases), and has some different rules of litigation; however, for the most part it operates just as the other courts with respect to discovery, motions and litigation.
 For some taxpayers, the US Tax Court is not available simply because they are not seeking to avoid payment of tax asserted to be due, but to force the IRS to repay tax they believe is overpaid.
 Thus, the only courts available to these taxpayers are the 'refund' courts (i.e., federal district courts or the US Court of Federal Claims).
 However, taxpayers who face proposed tax assessments after audit can choose between the US Tax Court and the refund courts.
 There are several points to consider when deciding which judicial venue is the best to hear a taxpayer's case:

-a which forum has the most favourable precedent;
+- which forum has the most favourable precedent;

-b what the comparative cost differences are, other than the fact that payment of taxes (and possibly interest and penalties) is required to obtain refund jurisdiction;
+- what the comparative cost differences are, other than the fact that payment of taxes (and possibly interest and penalties) is required to obtain refund jurisdiction;

-c which forum offers the best opportunity to settle early and favourably;
+- which forum offers the best opportunity to settle early and favourably;

-d where the taxpayer is most likely to prevail in trial; and
+- where the taxpayer is most likely to prevail in trial; and

-e where the taxpayer is most likely to prevail upon appeal, if necessary.
+- where the taxpayer is most likely to prevail upon appeal, if necessary.

 The specific circumstances of the case and issues involved will, of course, affect the answer to some of these questions.
 Thus, where the precedent gives a distinct advantage on the merits of the issues, this will improve the chances of settlement in that forum and the chances of prevailing in litigation.
 The US Tax Court may have more or less favourable case law than the refund courts.
 On the other hand, the US Court of Federal Claims, a tribunal separate from the federal district courts, may have the most beneficial case law.
-A taxpayer should retain counsel to carefully analyse the applicable precedent in each forum, as this is one of the most important factors to consider in choice of forum.
+A taxpayer should retain counsel to carefully analyse the applicable precedent in each forum, as this is one of the most important factors to consider in the choice of forum.

 ii Recent cases

-Amazon’s dispute is indicative of current IRS enforcement practices in the transfer pricing area.
-Like many multinational companies, Amazon entered into CSAs with its foreign subsidiaries.
-Pursuant to the applicable Treasury Regulations, those subsidiaries were required to make ‘buy-in’ payments to reflect the value of pre-existing intangibles provided by Amazon for the development of the operations of its foreign subsidiaries.
+Amazon's dispute is indicative of current IRS enforcement practices in the transfer pricing area.
+Like many multinational companies, Amazon entered into cost-sharing agreements with its foreign subsidiaries.
+Pursuant to the applicable Treasury Regulations, those subsidiaries were required to make 'buy-in' payments to reflect the value of pre-existing intangibles provided by Amazon for the development of the operations of its foreign subsidiaries.
 Among other issues, the IRS in audit focused on the value of the buy-in payment.
 To that end, the IRS audit team engaged outside economists to analyse and opine on the value of the pre-existing intangibles.
 The economists issued a report that concluded that the value of the intangibles was more than 10 times higher than the value used to determine the buy-in payment.
-The economists used a specific valuation method, the discounted cash-flow method, and collected three sets of data (future cash-flow estimates, cash-flow timing and a discount rate) in the application of that method.
+The economists used a specific valuation method, the discounted cash-flow method and collected three sets of data (future cash-flow estimates, cash-flow timing and a discount rate) in the application of that method.
 In its petition to the Tax Court, Amazon attacked the discounted cash-flow method and compared it to the method used by the IRS in Veritas Software v.
-Commissioner, in which the Tax Court found that the IRS’s determination was arbitrary, capricious and unreasonable.35 Amazon prevailed in the Tax Court.
-On 23 March 2017, in a reviewed decision of the Tax Court, Judge Lauber rejected the IRS’s US$3 billion proposed transfer pricing adjustment against the online retail giant.
-The Tax Court determined that the IRS had abused its discretion and threw out the proposed deficiency.
-The Tax Court then considered Amazon’s specific transfer pricing determinations and agreed with some and disagreed with others and came to a final ruling largely upholding Amazon’s tax return position.
+Commissioner, in which the Tax Court found that the IRS's determination was arbitrary, capricious and unreasonable.35 Amazon prevailed in the Tax Court.
+On 23 March 2017, in a reviewed decision of the Tax Court, Judge Lauber rejected the IRS's US$3 billion proposed transfer pricing adjustment against the online retail giant.
+Because of the IRS's unreasonable disregard of certain critical facts, the Tax Court determined that the IRS had abused its discretion and threw out the proposed deficiency.
+The Tax Court then considered Amazon's specific transfer pricing determinations and agreed with some and disagreed with others and came to a final ruling largely upholding Amazon's tax return position.

 In June 2016, the US Tax Court decided not to completely side with either the IRS or Medtronic in Medtronic v.
 Commissioner, instead fashioning its own solution in the US$1.36 billion tax dispute.
 The court found that the IRS's adjustments to Section 482 allocations were arbitrary and capricious.
 However, rather than accepting Medtronic's proposed allocations, the court came up with its own solution.
 Medtronic, a Minnesota corporation, is a leading medical technology company, servicing clients around the world.
 Medtronic has an affiliate in Puerto Rico called MPROC that manufactures cardiac rhythm disease management and neurological devices and leads.
 In 2002, the IRS audited Medtronic.
 The Commissioner was concerned that Medtronic was shifting too much money to its affiliate, MPROC.
 Medtronic, in turn, agreed to lower the amount being shifted to the Puerto Rican affiliate.
 The agreement specified that the royalty rates for MPROC would be 44 per cent for devices and 26 per cent for leads.
 This agreement was memorialised in a memorandum of understanding (MOU).
 The Commissioner reviewed Medtronic's tax returns for 2003 and 2004 and agreed with how the MOU was being applied.